hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 @hiiamboris yes, on computers, if you repeat the same actions, you get the same results, until they want to show you they have opinions too.

 [19:32:09](#NCigDRo0u0R3qB18jo-SzG8tZNMU3zIzZby7nt1Wjrg) <hiiamboris (NOT THIS ONE)>:
-..Until they evolve into SkyNet and wipe us all Ì†ΩÌ∏É
+..Until they evolve into SkyNet and wipe us all üòÉ

 [19:37:53](#IUpA-5l54f2_U7PU0ARlhWZNYpIZpRGfl5RajWD1mfA) <GiuseppeChillemi (GiuseppeChillemi)>:
 Maybe we should change Red license, prohibiting the use of it to build skynet.